Khaliiloo/Evaluating-the-Effect-of-Data-Poisoning-via-Label-Flipping-on-Traditional-and-Deep-Learning-Models/README.md

 ## Dataset

+Used dataset is existed in this repo github.com/shammur/Arabic-Offensive-Multi-Platform-SocialMedia-Comment-Dataset

 The code expects a file named `ardata.csv` in the project root with at least these two columns:

 | Column | Description |